MrGrasss/TeleBlitz-BestTelebot/README.md

     - Group Fetching in advertiser: groupadvertiser/groups.txt supports channelname, @channelname, https://t.me/joinchat/, https://t.me/ and http. (public groups only)

+    - Load TDATA in from sessions: This will convert your sessions to usable tdata so that you can login to your clients via something like telegram portable

 ## Suggestions / Feedback

 I'm open to any suggestions / feedback!

 For questions, you can always contact me on telegram: https://t.me/MrGrassss